Big Tree Meadows in South Daytona

 Live MLS inventory for Big Tree Meadows.
 Every active listing, what is under contract right now, and the last 12 months of closed sales, refreshed twice a day.
 Closed comps beat an algorithm's guess every time.

-No homes are actively for sale in Big Tree Meadows right now, so its recent closed sales are shown, as of 2026-06-10, priced high to low. © 2026 Daytona Beach Area Association of REALTORS®, Inc..
+Active and pending Big Tree Meadows listings as of 2026-06-25, priced high to low. © 2026 Daytona Beach Area Association of REALTORS®, Inc..
 Tap any home to ask about it.

 Listing locations from DBAAR; lot type inferred from listing descriptions.
 Destination pins are approximate.
 Map data © OpenStreetMap, tiles © CARTO.
 Flood, school, and commute overlays are on the roadmap.